Documents

 • Interception.
 Intercept, capture, sniff, monitor, modify, emulate, decrypt, or redirect any communication or data for any purpose.

 The list above is not exhaustive or exclusive.
+Voxtelesys may determine that other conduct not specifically listed also violates this AUP where such conduct creates legal, regulatory, operational, or reputational risk.
 For purposes of this AUP, “End User” means an individual user of the Services, and may be a natural person, and may include but is not limited to a Customer’s employees, consultants, clients, external users, invitees, contractors and agents.
 Except as otherwise provided, terms defined in the Agreement have the same meanings when used in this AUP.

 CAN-SPAM (United States)